MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 > [!NOTE]
 > "External code" can only be debugged if the code has the `showMyCode` flag set.
 For more information, see [Security Setting and IP Protection](devenv-security-settings-and-ip-protection.md).

 In the following video illustration, the `Customer.dal` is an external file.
-A breakpoint is set in the `Customer.dal` file from your AL project to break on the marked point.
+A breakpoint is set in the `Customer.dal` file from your AL project to stop execution at the marked point.

 ![Debugger](media/DebuggingAL.gif)

-To learn more about the Go To Definition feature, see [AL Code Navigation](devenv-al-code-navigation.md).
+For more information about the Go To Definition feature, see [AL Code Navigation](devenv-al-code-navigation.md).

 ## Break on Errors
 Specify if the debugger breaks on the next error by using the `breakOnError` property.
 If the debugger is set to `breakOnError`, then it stops execution both on errors that are handled in code and on unhandled errors.